huan/gas-freshdesk/README.md

 You must run inside google apps script editor.
 Open google script editor, copy/paste the gas-freshdesk-tests.js into it, then click Run.

-There's a easier way to do it, you could goto my develop environment(readonly) to clone yourself. follow this link: https://script.google.com/a/zixia.net/macros/d/Mta4oea1VMIugfSGRo4QrAnKRT9d30hqB/edit?uiv=2&mid=ACjPJvGt4gnXjJwXnToB0jIMEbSvqKUF6vH-uq-m59SqnjXqTQ03NDn_khlNE6ha_mPnrOAYEnyFk80nHYmt_hppO3AgDkO_vVLrYJXzcPPagwRromd0znfLreNFAu4p0rYTC-Jlo-sAKOM , then click the `gas-freshdesk-test.gs` in the left file browser.
+There's also a easier way to do it, you could goto my develop environment(readonly) to run and clone.
+Follow this link: https://script.google.com/a/zixia.net/macros/d/Mta4oea1VMIugfSGRo4QrAnKRT9d30hqB/edit?uiv=2&mid=ACjPJvGt4gnXjJwXnToB0jIMEbSvqKUF6vH-uq-m59SqnjXqTQ03NDn_khlNE6ha_mPnrOAYEnyFk80nHYmt_hppO3AgDkO_vVLrYJXzcPPagwRromd0znfLreNFAu4p0rYTC-Jlo-sAKOM , then click the `gas-freshdesk-test.gs` in the left file browser.

 ## Support